To the Last Breath

-To the Last Breath: Three Women Fight for the Truth Behind a Child's Tragic Murder, written by author and journalist Carlton Stowers, recounts the true story of the mysterious death of a two-year-old child.
+To the Last Breath: Three Women Fight for the Truth Behind a Child's Tragic Murder, is a book written by author and journalist Carlton Stowers, recounts the true story of the mysterious death of a two-year-old child.
 Initially the infant's death was said to be of natural causes, but further investigation revealed that the child was suffocated by her father.